schrius/user-story/README.md

 JWT is stored in local storage.
 JWT will be removed if logged out.
 Admin have a seperate view that can review all stories(ticket) and decide to accept it or reject the request.

+Note:
+For simplicity, jwt was return in response body, not cookie.

 ## Back End
 Back end is resposible for authorization and authenicaiton using JWT.
 Once user is authorized a JWT is returned.